William Wallace

 Along with Andrew Moray, Wallace defeated an English army at the Battle of Stirling Bridge in September 1297.
 He was appointed Guardian of Scotland and served until his defeat at the Battle of Falkirk in July 1298.
 In August 1305, Wallace was captured in Robroyston, near Glasgow, and handed over to King Edward I of England, who had him hanged, drawn and quartered for high treason and crimes against English civilians.

-Since his death, Wallace has obtained an iconic status far beyond his homeland.
+Since his death, Wallace has obtained a legendary status beyond his homeland.
 He is the protagonist of Blind Harry's 15th-century epic poem The Wallace and the subject of literary works by Jane Porter and Sir Walter Scott, and of the Academy Award-winning film Braveheart.

 Background

 William Wallace was a member of the lesser nobility, but little is definitely known of his family history or even his parentage.
 William's own seal, found on a letter sent to the Hanse city of Lübeck in 1297, gives his father's name as Alan Wallace.
 This Alan Wallace may be the same as the one listed in the 1296 Ragman Rolls as a crown tenant in Ayrshire, but there is no additional confirmation.
-Others have speculated this Alan held an Ellerslie, near Kilmarnock, Ayrshire, and if true, the estate could be a possible birthplace for William; though there is no record of Wallaces' holding the estate, in the mid 13th century.
-Blind Harry's late-15th-century poem offers an alternate father for William, a Sir Malcolm of Elderslie, in Renfrewshire; and has similarly given rise to a possible birthplace for William.
+Others have speculated this Alan held Ellerslie, near Kilmarnock, Ayrshire, and if true, the estate could be a possible birthplace for William, though there is no record of Wallaces holding the estate in the mid-13th century.
+Blind Harry's late-15th-century poem offers an alternate father for William, a Sir Malcolm of Elderslie, in Renfrewshire, and has similarly given rise to a possible birthplace for William.
 There is no contemporary evidence linking him with either location, although both areas had connections with the wider Wallace family.
 Records show early members of the family as holding estates at Riccarton, Tarbolton, Auchincruive in Kyle and Stenton in East Lothian.
-They were vassals of James Stewart, 5th High Steward of Scotland as their lands fell within his territory.
-It has been claimed that Wallace's brothers Malcolm and John are known from other sources, but there is a lack of verifiable evidence for John’s relationship with William.
+They were vassals of James Stewart, 5th High Steward of Scotland, as their lands fell within his territory.
+It has been claimed that Wallace's brothers Malcolm and John are known from other sources, but there is a lack of verifiable evidence for John's relationship with William.